Advertisement

 • Trouble falling asleep or staying asleep

-If your child is showing signs, head to the emergency room so a doctor can perform a physical exam and test nervous system functioning with things like balance, coordination, nerve function and reflex assessments.
+If your child is showing signs, head to an ED so a healthcare provider can perform a physical exam and test nervous system functioning with things like balance, coordination, nerve function, and reflex assessments.
 You should also pull your child out of the activity or practice right away.

 Drowning

-• Install a fence: If you have a pool in your backyard and you have young children, you’ll want to be sure you have a four-sided isolation fence with a self-closing and self-latching gate.
-The fencing will ensure that your young children can’t get in when you aren’t supervising.
-Many states and communities require this type of fencing for anyone who does have a pool, so you’ll want to check with local government or state building commission for specific guidelines.
+Install a fence.
+If you have a pool in your backyard and you have young children, put in a four-sided isolation fence with a self-closing and self-latching gate.
+This will ensure that your young children can’t get in when you aren’t supervising.
+Many states and communities require this type of fencing for anyone who has a pool, so you’ll want to check with local government or state building commission for specific guidelines.

-• Always wear a life jacket: Even if your child knows how to swim, it’s still best to have them wear a lifejacket anytime they’re around natural bodies of water, like lakes, rivers or oceans.
+Always bring a life jacket that fits.
+Even if your child knows how to swim, it’s still best to have them wear a lifejacket anytime they’re around natural bodies of water, like lakes, rivers, or oceans.

 • Head is below surface of the water and mouth is level with the water